w3f/polkadot-wiki/docs/learn-accounts.md

 Hardware wallet integration from [Ledger](https://ledger.com) is coming soon.

-This is an [invalid external link](https://foobarbaznonexistent.com.uk) for testing our CI.

-This is an [invalid internal link](learn-something-that-doesnt-exist) for testing our CI.

-This is an [external 404 link](https://bitfalls.com/something-non-existent) for testing our CI.

 ## Existential Deposit and Reaping

 When you generate an account (address), you only generate a _key_ which lets you access it.
 The account does not exist yet on-chain.
 For that, it needs the existential deposit - 0.01 KSM / DOT.
 This deposit is paid by the account sending you tokens.
 The one "creating" you pays for your creation.